SquidBowl/PE-0.7.3-ORGANIZED/README.md

 Note that all of these are as of the forks creation.

-## The Forker Themself
+## Psych Organized Credits
+* SquidBowl/TINKATONK - "Director", did all of the editing of base 0.7.3 Psych
-* SquidBowl/TINKATONK - I uhh organized and deleted stuff for modding
+* Cobalt - updated main.yml for Actions stuff
 _____________________________________